Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Related Work

 \section{Related Work}

 We briefly review relevant studies here, with a comprehensive discussion deferred to Appendix \ref{appendix:additional_related_work}.

-\textbf{Conventional Imitation Learning.} The theoretical foundations of conventional IL methods have been extensively studied \citep{ross2010efficient, Sun19provably_efficient_ilfo, rajaraman2020fundamental, xu2020error, viano2024better, foster2024behavior}.
-Beyond the results discussed in the introduction, we highlight additional insights here. \citet{rajaraman2020fundamental} established a fundamental $\Omega(H^2)$ lower bound for any offline IL algorithm, including BC, demonstrating that online interaction is essential for breaking this barrier.
-For AIL, \citet{xu2022understanding} proved that coupling structure in state-action distributions is critical for generalization, enabling horizon-free imitation gap bounds in the small-sample regime.
-Our work reveals a parallel mechanism in Q-based IL: Bellman constraints induce temporal coupling across Q-functions, which serves as the key mechanism for eliminating compounding errors and generalizing beyond demonstrations.
+\textbf{Conventional Imitation Learning.} The theoretical foundations of conventional IL methods have been extensively studied \citep{ross2010efficient, Sun19provably_efficient_ilfo, rajaraman2020fundamental, xu2023provably, xu2026understanding, viano2024better, foster2024behavior}.
+Beyond the results discussed in the introduction, we highlight additional insights here. \citet{rajaraman2020fundamental,xu2021error} established a fundamental $\Omega(H^2)$ lower bound for any offline IL algorithm, including BC, demonstrating that online interaction is necessary for breaking this barrier.
+For AIL, \citet{xu2026understanding} proved a horizon-free imitation gap bound in the small-sample regime, revealing that the coupling structure in state-action distributions is critical for generalization.
+From the dual perspective, our work reveals a parallel mechanism in Q-based IL: value flow establishes coupling across Q-functions and serves as the key mechanism for eliminating compounding errors and generalizing beyond demonstrations.

 \textbf{Q-based Imitation Learning.} Q-based IL methods have been explored empirically in numerous works \citep{Kostrikov20value_dice, garg2021iq-learn, lsiq2023, rize2025karimi, markus2024llm, li2025multi}, yet their theoretical foundations remain poorly understood.
 To the best of our knowledge, only \citet{antoine2025iql} have provided a theoretical analysis, introducing an offline Q-based method with a minimax formulation and establishing sample complexity guarantees under Q-function realizability.
-Our work differs from this in two fundamental ways: we prove that IQ-Learn effectively reduces to BC, and introduce Dual Q-DM, a novel online method that explicitly incorporates Bellman constraints with provable guarantees for eliminating compounding errors.
+Our work differs from this in two fundamental ways: we prove that IQ-Learn effectively reduces to BC, and introduce Dual Q-DM, a novel online method with provable guarantees for eliminating compounding errors.